RobertoFreireDev/LuaES/README.md

 # LuaES
-Like Pico 8 using Love2d and be able to be played at hardware that supports opengl es
+Game engine like Pico 8 but using Love2d to be able to play at hardware that supports opengl es

 ## Resolution with integer scale and full screen